chrismytton/cheltenham-farmers-market/README.md

 ## Usage

-Running the scraper will create a `.ics` file at `public/farmers-markets.ics` suitable for adding to most calendar applications.
+Running the scraper will regenerate the files in the `docs/` directory.
 Run the scraper like so:

     ruby scraper.rb